Bus franchising - the procurement route ahead

 The franchising authority will most likely have prepared the operator market for the procurement having undertaken a preliminary market engagement exercise.

 The franchising authority will also have considered the professional support that it requires in order to successfully manage what will prove to be a complex procurement exercise.
 It should also have ensured that anything not yet certain but which has to be in place for the procurement to be successful is being taken forward on a basis that is consistent with the procurement timeline.
 An example of this in bus franchising is the ability to give possession of depots where this is essential to ensuring that service costs are as optimal as possible.
-Early experience suggests that Authorities may not have that aspect in place when the procurement commences – meaning that certain aspects of the Statement of Requirements and for bidding Operators may not yet be clear .
+Early experience suggests that Authorities may not have that aspect in place when the procurement commences – meaning that certain aspects of the Statement of Requirements in relation to the depot location, size, availability and leasing or asset ownership and TUPE costs may not yet be clear for Operators to have sufficient information to price their tenders reliably.

 • delivering value for money